omonimus1/competitive-programming/README.md

 # Competitive-programming
 Welcome to my Competitie Programming guide.

-## When did I start?
+## Who am I ,Where and When did I start

-My first approach to the C.P.
-(Competitive Programming) was during the 3rd year of the Secondary high school.
-I have partecipated twice to the [OIS Competitition in team](https://sites.google.com/aldini.istruzioneer.it/olimpiadi-informatica-squadre/homepage), and we have qualified 1st in regional Ranking and
-26th in the National Ranking.
+I am Davide Pollicino, Computer science student at the Edinburgh Napier university.
+My passion for competitive programming started in 2016, during the third year of Secondary High school, where I have partecipated two times to the OIS(Olimpiadi di informatica a squadre / Competitive Programming Olimpics game in Team), being part of the [Hbfs team, 21st position in Italy and 2nd in Sicily](https://squadre.olinfo.it/edition/9/team/sic20)

+Later on, during the COVID19 lookdown, I have decided to publish my solutions write these lectures for all the future Competitive Coders and keep practicing.

+Are you in Italy and you would like to start with a National competition between all the secondary high School?
+I have started from the [OIS](https://squadre.olinfo.it/).

 ## Are you a beginner?

-Trust me, everyone starts from the same level: 0.
+Success in something the biggest form of satisfaction, so let's practice and learn.
+There are millions of devs outside your door, the are spaghetti code writers and good devs.
+The difference is in the practise.

 ## Structure of the Repository